Get help with your plan: grab the Art Business Jumpstart free audio course.

 When you realize that planning is your buddy, the next step is to choose one that fits with your style of working so that you actually use it (novel idea) and stack and track your daily and weekly steps and priorities so that you are moving forward in your process.

 No matter where you are in the year, you’re right on track and not ever behind.
-I’ve tried lots of different planners, and this year I switched again, so I thought I’d share what I use and give you some things to consider in choosing the best planner for artists if you’ve yet to choose yours for the new year.
+I’ve tried lots of different planners, and this year I added one, so I thought I’d share what I use and give you some things to consider in choosing the best planner for artist entrepreneurs in 2019 if you’ve yet to choose yours for the new year.
 You can read about what I chose last year here.

 A planner lays out your day, week, year just like that and invites you to choose to make your thoughts and ideas real by taking purposeful steps each day.
 It’s as simple as that.

 Basically, you want to get stuff done that matters to you.
-Writing things down cements it and helps clear out what you don’t want and helps you get traction on what you do.
+Writing things down cements it in your mind and helps clear out what you don’t want and helps you get traction on what you do want in your day.

 And before another ‘no can’t do it’ pops into your head: Money is not a barrier.
 A cheap one from the office store, a plain note book that you go through day by day, or calendar you print out from your iCal or Google Calendar.
 Any of those are good to get you started.